bohewu/HybridIdP/docs/idp_req_details.md

 ## Phase 5: Production Hardening

 - **5.1: Email Service:** Implement a real email service (e.g., SMTP) and an admin UI to manage its settings.
+  - **MPA Note:** Email service settings UI can be part of the Admin MPA or a separate section within the Admin app.
   - **Verification:** The system can send emails for features like password reset.
   - **Agent Question:** "Phase 5.1 is complete. **May I proceed to Phase 5.2?**"
 - **5.2: Secret Management:** Define and implement a secure strategy for production secrets (e.g., env variables, Docker Secrets).